-->

 History

-In its growing advocacy role, the NPC hosts legislative Town Halls, hosts a column in the Berkshire Business Journal, authors opinion pieces, conducts research, and promotes volunteerism.
+The NPC also plays a growing advocacy role by hosting legislative Town Halls, contributing a regular column to the Berkshire Business Journal, publishing opinion pieces, conducting research, and promoting volunteerism.

-We’re extremely grateful for our loyal members and supporters, and look forward to evolving the organization to best serve the nonprofit sector and community-at-large.
+We are deeply grateful to our members and supporters and look forward to continuing to evolve in service of the nonprofit sector and the broader community.

 About the Founder